marcelineackerman/pewlett-hackard-analysis/README.md

 ![image](https://user-images.githubusercontent.com/100869713/167924480-e7d66791-c788-43dc-ad27-5311e822689c.png)

 Unfortunately, there do not seem to be any employees born *after* 1965 within the company structure at all.
 This could spell disaster over the next few decades as more and more employees retire.
 Pewlett-Hackard must consider hiring a younger workforce, both to mitigate possible disaster and to keep up with the competitive job market.

+Otherwise, **there are nowhere near enough employees** to fill in the gap of retirees on the horizon.